Canted-spin-caused electric dipoles: a local symmetry theory

-It is convenient to write $\Cs_{\nu\mu}=\Ss_{\nu\mu}+\As_{\nu\mu}$ where $\Ss$ and $\As$ are the symmetric and antisymmetric parts of the matrix $\Cs$, allowing the separation of $\pb$ into the corresponding terms: $\pb=\pb_\Ss+\pb_\As$.\footnote{There is very different sense in which $\pb$ is written as a sum $\pb_s+\pb_a$.
+To connect with existing literature, we write $\Cs_{\nu\mu}=\Ss_{\nu\mu}+\As_{\nu\mu}$ where $\Ss$ and $\As$ are the symmetric and antisymmetric parts of the matrix $\Cs$, allowing the separation of $\pb$ into the corresponding terms: $\pb=\pb_\Ss+\pb_\As$.\footnote{There is a very different sense in which $\pb$ is written as a sum $\pb_s+\pb_a$.
 Namely, in~\cite{mochizuki2} and elsewhere, $\pb_s$ is attributed to that obtained from the spin-lattice interaction associated with the symmetric part of the exchange tensor, $\pb_a$ to the antisymmetric part.
-In the present work, both $\pb_\Ss$ and $\pb_\As$ originate from the spin-lattice interaction associated with the antisymmetric part of the exchange tensor.} In particular, from~(\ref{3}) follows
+In the present work, for the model of spin-lattice interaction, both $\pb_\Ss$ and $\pb_\As$ originate from the antisymmetric part of the exchange tensor.} In particular, from~(\ref{3}) follows